 - Inflamed hair follicles, or folliculitis

-Minor side effects at the site of application are more common, such as dry skin and itchiness, and mild pain or irritation when you apply the cream.
+Minor side effects at the site of application are more common, such as dry skin itchiness, and mild pain or irritation when you apply the cream.

 If you are concerned about any side effects you encounter while using Fucibet or experience any severe or painful reactions, you should stop using it immediately and talk to your doctor or pharmacist.